kieraliz/cse15l-lab-reports/index.md

 Hello incoming CSE 15L students!
 This guide will help you in setting up remote access when logging into a course-specific account using ieng6.

 ## Step 1: Installing VS Code
 VS Code (also known as Visual Studio Code) is a programming tool used for creating code.
-To install VS Code, ...
+To install VS Code, go to the [VS Code Download page]( https://code.visualstudio.com/) and follow the instructions for your device.
+When installed, the app should look like this:

 ## Step 2: Remotely Connecting